Some people just have it.

 Confident people know that a good plan executed today is better than a great plan executed someday.

 Success means progress.
-Take the first step here, now, today.
+Taking action builds confidence.
+So take the first step here, now, today.

 Acknowledge the doubts and fears you might have but keep pushing forward anyway.